 In the second input tab ("Enter data for chemicals here"), the user can enter information about consumed amounts of coagulants.
 In this section, both wastewater treatment plants and drinking water plants must state consumption figures.
-A number of different aluminium- and iron-based coagulants are available in the list, see the latest version of the calculation tool.
+A number of different aluminium- and iron-based coagulants are available in the list.
 The user can also enter their own emission factors for coagulants if data is available from the supplier.
-The majority of emission factors for coagulants are obtained by producers Kemira (2024) and Feralco (2024) and are based on a study from 2023 by the industry association INCOPA.
+The majority of emission factors for coagulants are obtained by producers Kemira (2024) and Feralco (2024) and are based on a study from 2023 by the industry association

+INCOPA.
 All rows do not have to be filled in, but the user selects the precipitants that are relevant for the plant.